Things You Should Know About Clinics.

 Who may apply for a clinic?

 Second, third and fourth year law students, who have completed at least two semesters of law school as full-time students or a minimum of 30 credits as part-time evening students, are eligible to participate in the Clinical Program.
-LL.M. students in their second semester of study may also be eligible, but their ability to participate varies with each clinic.
+LL.M. students who have completed 24 credits in two years are eligible to participate; LL.M. students in their second semester of study may also be eligible, but their ability to participate varies with each clinic.
 In addition, each clinic may have particular pre- or co-requisites that affect eligibility.

 Are the clinic seminar and case work graded?